-Petrie records that an unbroken chain of at least 6 circles were destroyed here around 1793 (below).
-There are many stray and erratic boulders, and some 30 to 40 have been gathered aound the south side of a water hole here.
+Petrie records that an unbroken chain of at least six circles was completely destroyed in this area around 1793.
+There are many stray and erratic boulders, and some thirty to forty have been gathered aound the south side of a wet area about 500 meters south of Listoghil.
 Certainly, when you look across the fence to the east, the field looks completely cleared.
-The photo above shows the spread of boulders to the west.

-No. 46.
-Situated in the next field to LVII, to the W., and "close to the ditch which cuts off a portion of it." - Petrie.
-It is a few paces to the N.W. of LVII (caltragh?).
-"This circle appears rather to have been a cashel or fort than a place of interment.
-The diameter is about 120 feet, and the wall 10 feet in thickness.
-It is composed of enormous-sized stones mixed with earth, and has a ditch and bank surrounding it.
-It has also two smaller walls within it, and extending across it in parallel right lines, as see the plan." - P. "This curious monument appears to have been originally rudely circular......
-The circumvallation consists of an earthen rampart mixed with stones, and about 10 feet in thickness.
+"This curious monument appears to have been originally rudely circular......
+The circumvallation consists of an earthen rampart mixed with stones, and about ten feet in thickness.
 In the interior are two smaller banks extending across it in parallel lines.
-None of the enormous-sized stones which formerly composed the rampart now remain; but two boulders on either side of the gap in the S. arc of the circle may perhaps mark the jambs of a rude entrance." - Wood-Martin.
-Circular earthworks divided by a bank traversing their interior area are known to German archaeologists.
-See drawing of the "Schlossberg" near Witzen in the Neues Lausitzishes Mag., vol. lvii., pl. facing p.
-466.
+None of the enormous-sized stones which formerly composed the rampart now remain; but two boulders on either side of the gap in the south arc of the circle may perhaps mark the jambs of a rude entrance."

-No. 46 (b).
-About 150 paces to the S. of No. 46 (caltragh?).
 "A very similar structure to No. 46, not hitherto noticed" (and therefore not in Petrie's list).
 In common with No. 46, Col. Wood-Martin regards this as a sepulchral monument.
 It is not within the range of his map, but it makes the sixth monument of the class included in the Carrowmore group.
-R.S.M., p.
+Rude Stone Monuments, p.
 66.